On linearised and elliptic versions of the Kashiwara-Vergne Lie algebra: The elliptic Kashiwara-Vergne Lie algebra

 given in detail by

-The first line of this diagram comes from the injection $\lie{ds}\hookrightarrow\lie{krv}$ and the definition of $W_{\lie{krv}}$.
-The second line is the direct mould translation of the top one, as the left-hand space is exactly $ma(\lie{ds})$, the right-hand space is $ma(W_{\lie{krv}})$ by (\ref{Wkrvsen}), and the map $pari$ restricted to polynomials is nothing other than $y\mapsto -y$.
-The vertical morphism
+The second line of this diagram is the direct mould translation of the top line, as the left-hand space is exactly $ma(\lie{ds})$, the right-hand space is $ma(W_{\lie{krv}})$ by (\ref{Wkrvsen}), and the map $pari$ restricted to Lie series is nothing other than $y\mapsto -y$.
+The proof of the vertical morphism